varshitha1983/ChronoSync-A-Fault-Tolerant-Distributed-Cron/README.md

 ChronoSync operates using a classic **Coordinator-Worker** model.
 The core components work together to ensure tasks are scheduled, managed, and executed with high reliability.

-*(Note: Replace the placeholder URL with a link to your actual architecture diagram image)*

 ### 1\.
 The Coordinator